 This article was written by Eline Bakker and Peter Feldman

 Forex requests from non-strategic businesses or for "non-essential" purposes, therefore, are queued and must wait their turn for available funds.
 Businesses, including those offering WASH products, often wait many months to obtain Forex, and they typically do not know whether or when their allocation will become available.
-When businesses do receive an allocation, they may be required to use it quickly (i.e. within a 14-day window), and they may not receive the total amount requested.
-These Forex access challenges affect a business's ability to respond to orders, expand operations, maintain positive business relationships (e.g. making payments on time) and remain competitive.
+When businesses do receive a Forex allocation, they may be required to use it quickly (i.e., within a 14-day window), and they may not receive the total amount requested.
+These Forex access challenges affect a business's ability to respond to orders, expand operations, maintain positive business relationships (e.g., making payments on time) and to remain competitive.
 Some businesses operate at a fraction of their production capacity due to the shortage of Forex and system of allocation.

-The following actions are recommended to alleviate Forex-related obstacles to the success and growth of businesses that offer WASH products and services in Ethiopia:
+The following actions are recommended to help alleviate Forex-related obstacles to the success and growth of businesses that offer WASH products and services in Ethiopia: